sumeet-bansal/lighthouse/README.md

 organized root/RWC-Dev/hazelcast/n2/fab-eng02-haz-n2.lib.jars
 organized root/RWC-Dev/hazelcast/n2/fab-eng02-haz-n2.apclib.jars
 ```
-The third, `RWC-jar-generator.sh`, works specifically with the Redwood City dev environments, cycling through them and generating a complete inventory of the dependencies in each node of a fabric. `RWC-jar-generator.sh` can be easily modified to do the same for any set of environments.
+The third, `RWC-jar-generator.sh`, works specifically with the Redwood City dev environments, cycling through them and generating a complete inventory of the dependencies in each node of a fabric. __Note: Generating dependency data through this script requires having the `expect` package installed.__ `RWC-jar-generator.sh` can be easily modified to do the same for any set of environments and takes the sysops password as an argument.
 ```
-~$ ./RWC-jar-generator.sh
+~$ ./RWC-jar-generator.sh pass
 generated ~/fab-eng02-haz-n1.lib.jars
 generated ~/fab-eng02-haz-n1.apclib.jars
 organized root/RWC-Dev/hazelcast/n2/fab-eng02-haz-n1.lib.jars